Having good public relations is important. But, when is “good” simply not enough?

-Envision a relationship as a canister for positive/negative energy.
-If the canister is empty, then there’s simply no relationship in place.
+Think of a relationship as a canister for positive/negative energy.
 As long as the canister is empty, there’s no relationship.
-And if there’s no relationship, your business doesn’t exist in anyone’s mind.
+If there’s no relationship, then your business doesn’t exist in anyone’s mind.
 An empty canister represents a total lack of awareness.

 However, if you (or your brand) can manage to establish a good relationship with someone, the canister get topped up with positive energy.
 When someone has this type of relationship with your brand, this person will also have good things to say about you.
 However, this doesn’t mean that this person will go out of their way to proclaim just how awesome your brand is.
 They will only endorse you when specifically prompted.

 But, if you can manage to push this relationship passed a certain level, then suddenly, this person becomes a promoter of your brand.
 The energy level is above the positive referral line.
 Having a super-positive relationship with people is, of course, immensely powerful for any brand.